ampproject/amphtml/contributing/DEVELOPING.md

 ## Supported browsers

 In general we support the 2 latest versions of major browsers like Chrome, Firefox, Edge, Safari, Opera, and UC Browser.
 We support desktop, phone, tablet and the web view version of these respective browsers.
+For iOS we support the latest 2 __major__ versions which covers about 2 years.

 Beyond that the core AMP library and builtin elements should aim for very wide browser support and we accept fixes for all browsers with market share greater than 1 percent.

-In particular, we try to maintain "it might not be perfect but isn't broken"-support for the Android 4.0 system browser and Chrome 28+ on phones.
+In particular, we try to maintain "it might not be perfect but isn't broken"-support for IE 11, iOS 8, the Android 4.0 system browser and Chrome 41.

 ## Eng docs